 The spinal cord is about 18 inches in length and

-extends from the base of the brain, surrounded by the vertebral
+extends from the base of the brain surrounded by vertebral

-bodies, down the middle of the back, to about the waist.
+bodies, extending vertically down the middle of the back, to about the waist.
 The nerves

 that are situated within the spinal cord are called upper motor

 and forth from the brain to the spinal nerves along spinal tracts within the spinal cord responsible for specific functions.

-parts of the body are called lower motor neurons (LMNs).
+parts of the body are peripheral nerves called lower motor neurons (LMN's).
 These spinal

 nerves exit and enter at each vertebral level and communicate with